OzcanFatihCan/Library-automation/README.md

 Visual Studio Code

-After downloading apps and file,
-To install laravel, you have to write composer create-project laravel/laravel kutuphane on the command line in VSC.
-Then import the loaded "library" file.
+After downloading the applications and files, you need to open Visual Studio Code and enter the command composer create-project laravel/laravel library in the command line to install Laravel.
+This process creates a Laravel file in xampp/htdocs.
+Transfer the downloaded Library files into this folder.

-Start apache and mysqli via Xampp.
-From here, you can access Phpmyadmin and import the library.sql file you downloaded.
+Start Apache and MySQLi through XAMPP.
+Access phpMyAdmin from there and import the library.sql file that you downloaded.

-Install node js.
-Type npm install & npm run dev in the command line in VSC.
-This process enables the login-exit page to be activated for our system.
+After the import is complete, to enable input and output for automation using Node.js, call the library file within Visual Studio Code and enter npm install & npm run dev in the console.

-There are 2 types of roles to enter automation.
-You can log in to the system using the information below.
+There are two types of roles to log in to the system.
+By entering the following information, you can perform login and logout operations:
 ID: xyxyvz@gmail.com password:1234
 ID: abcbcd@gmail.com password:1234

+These repo contain the functionalities that can be performed in the library, such as adding books, lending books, deleting books, authors, etc.

 ![automation photo1](https://raw.githubusercontent.com/OzcanFatihCan/Library-automation/main/Foto%C4%9Fraflar/Admin%20Anasayfas%C4%B1.JPG)